How to Grow and Care for Swiss Cheese Plants (Monstera)

 After that, the leaves die, and the entire plant can even die if a case of rot is severe.

 First, trim away any impacted leaves.
-Pull your plant from its pot.
+Remove your plant from its pot.
 Brush or wash away as much soil from the roots as you can.

 Then, spray the roots with a product containing Bacillus subtilis.
 As I mentioned above, CEASE is a good option.

-Sanitize the container with a 10 percent bleach solution (one part bleach to nine parts water) after rinsing out any soil and allow it to dry.
-Switch to a container with better drainage if you need to.
+Switch to a sanitized container with better drainage if you need to.
 Repot your plant with fresh soil.

 Spray the foliage with the same product you used on the roots, once every other week for two months.

 Going forward, water less often than you were watering before.
-Check the soil with your finger or use a moisture meter to be sure that you’re not overwatering.
+Check the soil with your finger or use a moisture meter.

 Swiss Cheese Plants Make Growing Look Easy